The challenges of creating a destination station at London Bridge

 Prior to the redevelopment of the London Bridge station there were 27 retail units, generally located on the platforms and in the station arches.

-Given the extensive footprint of the station, its remodelling unlocked huge potential to increase the size and quality of the commercial units.
+Given the extensive footprint of the station, its remodelling unlocked huge potential to increase the size, number and quality of the commercial units.

 The London Bridge station redevelopment team worked with Network Rail Property (NRP) to create extraordinary places where passengers can enjoy unique retail experiences in exciting, contemporary surroundings.
 When delivery of the commercial units is complete, London Bridge station will have 82 units made up of a range of uses from shops, restaurants and leisure uses – making it a destination station.